Call automation for data driven teams | FreJun

 This is another handy feature offered by several cloud telephony platforms.
 In this, a call is automatically transferred to another agent.
 There are two kinds of call forwarding – conditional and unconditional.
 In the former, the calls are transferred to another agent if the first agent is unable to pick up an incoming call because he/she is away.
 In the latter, all calls are forwarded to another agent without any condition.

-This is an ideal feature to have if you wish to make calls directly from your browser.
-For instance, Frejun lets you dial a person directly from your Chrome browser as long as there is a number on the screen.
-You do not have to open multiple applications to find a number and make a call.
+This feature allows you to make calls directly from your browser.
+For example, Frejun lets you dial a person directly from your Chrome browser whenever a number appears on the screen.
+You no longer need to open multiple applications to find a number and make a call.

 Call Scheduling

-If you wish to automate all your business calls, your cloud telephony solution must certainly offer this feature.
-With this feature, you can schedule calls and automatically connect a customer at the scheduled time.
-For instance, you can select the date and time for the interview with a candidate or allow them to choose an interview slot according to your availability.
+To automate all your business calls, ensure your cloud telephony solution includes this feature.
+It allows you to schedule calls and automatically connect with a customer at the chosen time.
+For example, you can set the date and time for an interview with a candidate or let them select a slot based on your availability.

 Once you have finalized a list of cloud telephony providers, the next step is to ask some key questions to them during the discovery call.
 Here are some of the must-ask questions to them –